eclipsesrl/udesly-docs/docs/shopify-article-page.md

 Insert the attribute:

 > item=title

-## Link
-It's the link to the article and can be added to any a element.
-Insert the attribute:

-> item=link

 ## Excerpt
 It's the excerpt of the article and can be added to any text element.